lawrencecchen/supabase-cheatsheet/src/routes/docs/sql/index.md

 # SQL Basics

 SQL is a declarative query language.
 It is a language that transforms your data into a format that is more convenient for your application to handle.
-Unlike NoSQL paradigms, the way you access data is separate from the way you store the data.
+Unlike NoSQL paradigms, the way you access data is separate from the way you store data.

 `select`